smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 4. Complete the Application ID registration, or choose an existing capture Application ID.
 5. Add new data capture definitions.
 6. Choose the menu number for the **Work with Captured Data Response Rules**.
-    - The system always forces the Work with Captured Data Response Rules function to support only data capture definitions that are matched to the Agent sub-menu:  SCANSPLF (from the Events and Utilities menu), Operator Replay screen data, or Message Management message data.
+    - The system always forces the Work with Captured Data Response Rules function to support only data capture definitions that are matched to the current Agent sub-menu:  SCANSPLF (from the Events and Utilities menu), Operator Replay screen data, or Message Management message data.
     - Each Capture Definition screen also supports function key <**F11**> for direct access to Response Rule maintenance.
 7. Press <**F6**> to Add a new Capture Response Rule record in the Work with Capture Response Rules screen.
 8. As necessary, use function key <**F4**> to choose an Application ID and a Capture Data Rule.